ttlion/sdtDBNsGUI/README.md

 ### Seventh tab — Progression until timestep mode

-In the *"progression until timestep"* mode (see the [second image of this tab's explanation](#img_tab7_prog)), the user should define the desired estimation mode and the maximum timestep.
+In the **Progression until timestep** mode (see the [second image of this tab's explanation](#img_tab7_prog)), the user should define the desired estimation mode and the maximum timestep.
 The program will determine, for all subjects/ids in the observation files given in the [fourth tab][4], an estimated trajectory of all attributes until the defined maximum timestep.

 For instance, introducing the following arguments:
-- *sdtDBN being used:* exampleFile.txt (inserted in [first tab][1])
+- **sdtDBN being used:** exampleFile.txt (inserted in [first tab][1])
-- *Desired mode:* Progression until timestep
+- **Desired mode:** Progression until timestep
-- *Desired estimation mode:* Most Probable
+- **Desired estimation mode:** Most Probable
-- *Maximum timestep:* 5
+- **Maximum timestep:** 5
-- *Output filename:* exampleOut.csv
+- **Output filename:** exampleOut.csv

 And having inserted the observations for inference detailed in the explanation of the [fourth tab][4], the output would be:

 <p align="center">
   <img alt="Tab 7 of GUI - prog until timestep - after" src="Menu7_img2_1.png">
   <br>
-    <em>Display of tab 7 in "progression until timestep" mode, after making inference</em>
+    <em>Display of tab 7 in <b>Progression until timestep</b> mode, after making inference</em>
 </p>

 The inference output presented in the previous image is the same output given in [Example 3 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-3---getting-an-estimated-trajectory).

-The inference output of the example of the previous image is also saved in a file with the name provided by the user in the GUI (*exampleOut.csv* in the example of the previous image).
+The inference output of the example of the previous image is also saved in a file with the name provided by the user in the GUI (exampleOut.csv in the example of the previous image).
 This file is created in the same directory of the sdtDBN GUI program.

 <!---